 This southern town on the boarder of Zimbabwe will be the highlight of the trip as students see the largest waterfall in the world, Victoria Falls.
 Students will spend 2-3 days visiting Mosi Oa Tunya National Park, Maramba Cultural Village, Livingstone Hospital, and the Livingstone Museum which features a major exhibit on Dr. David Livingstone, the physician and explorer who discovered Victoria Falls.

-This estimate includes round-trip airfare from Cleveland, group ground transportation, accommodations, group field trip expenses and group admissions to organized activities.
-This is a best current estimate and is subject to revision.
+- Estimated Program Costs: $5,000 (above tuition costs); This estimate includes round-trip airfare from Cleveland, group ground transportation, accommodations, group field trip expenses and group admissions to organized activities.
 Passport fees, personal expenses, optional trips or other activities, and independent travel are not covered.

 For advising and more information, please contact: